COSIMA/regional-mom6/docs/contributing/docker_image_dev.md

-# Docker Image & Github Testing (For contributors)
+# Docker Image & Github Testing

 regional-mom6 uses a docker image in Github actions for holding large data.
 Here, we explain how contributors can use the docker image.